 - The AI Committee will conduct a paper review to establish whether the faculty member’s intended or recommended disciplinary sanction is within the appropriate sanction range.

-- If the AI Committee finds that a disciplinary sanction is not warranted, the academic sanctions are imposed by the SON and the disciplinary sanction process is concluded.
+- If the AI Committee finds that a disciplinary sanction is not warranted, the academic sanctions are imposed by the College of Nursing and the disciplinary sanction process is concluded.
 The parties are informed.

-- If the AI Committee finds that a disciplinary sanction is warranted, then academic sanctions are imposed by the SON and the case is forwarded to the OSC for disciplinary sanctions.
+- If the AI Committee finds that a disciplinary sanction is warranted, then academic sanctions are imposed by the College of Nursing and the case is forwarded to the OSC for disciplinary sanctions.

 If the student contests the charge(s) and/or sanctions